elixir-cldr/cldr_calendars/README.md

 ## Sigil ~d

-`Cldr Calendars` provides a convenince sigil for the creation of dates in calendars.
+`Cldr Calendars` provides a convenience sigil for the creation of dates in calendars.
 Note that it is necessary to import the `Cldr.Calendar.Sigils` module before using the `~d` sigil.
 ```
  iex> import Cldr.Calendar.Sigils